au2/blue-button-benchmark/README.md

 * Load all the details of an entry.
 * Delete an entry.
 * Update an entry.
-* Add a new entry.
+* Add a new entry or entries as a whole.

 We provide a method for each of these database actions using node.js MongoDB driver.
 Implementation of benchmark scenarios is implemented in node.js and calls to these actions in a specific schedule.